-The Committee will review each case and make a decision.
-The Committee can decide:
+The Law Society Council’s Professional Conduct Committee will review each complaint and can decide:

 - to request further investigation

-- to dismiss the case against the solicitor
+- to close the complaint against the solicitor

-- that the solicitor has engaged in unsatisfactory professional conduct, or
+- that the solicitor has engaged in unsatisfactory professional conduct and make appropriate orders, or

 How are solicitors disciplined?